-On April 12, 2011, the GSO issued two mandatory agricultural biotechnology regulations, the GSO 2141/2011 (General Requirements for Genetically Modified Unprocessed Agricultural Products) and the GSO 2142/2011(General Requirements for Genetically Modified Processed Agricultural Products).
-The GSO 2141/2011 deals with the general requirements for genetically modified unprocessed agricultural products, while the GSO 2412/2011 specifies the general requirements for genetically modified processed food and feed products.
-The two technical regulations require positive biotech labeling if unprocessed agricultural products, processed food product, feed products or seeds contains more than one percent of GE ingredients.
+On April 12, 2011, GSO issued two mandatory agricultural biotechnology regulations, GSO 2141:2011 (General Requirements for Genetically Modified Unprocessed Agricultural Products) and GSO 2142:2011(General Requirements for Genetically Modified Processed Agricultural Products).
+GSO 2141:2011 deals with general requirements for genetically modified unprocessed agricultural products, while GSO 2412:2011 specifies the general requirements for genetically modified processed food and feed products.
+The two technical regulations require positive biotech labeling if unprocessed agricultural products, general requirements for seed contains more than one percent GE ingredients.

-Saudi Arabia, which was the GCC lead country in preparing the draft standards for the two GSO biotech regulations, became the first GSO member country to implement these regulations effective in October 2011.
+Saudi Arabia, which was the GCC lead country in preparing the draft standards for the two GSO biotech regulations, became the first GSO member country to implement these regulations in October 2011.
 With more than a decade of experience implementing similar regulations for dealing with both processed food and feed products, it was relatively easy for Saudi Arabia to implement the GSO technical GE regulations.
-These technical regulations replaced the old Saudi agricultural biotech labeling decrees by increasing the biotech threshold level from 0.9 percent to one percent and rescinded the ban on imports of biotech planting seeds according to specifications outlined in GSO 2141/2011.
+These technical regulations replaced the old Saudi agricultural biotech labeling decrees by increasing the biotech threshold level from 0.9 percent to one percent and rescinded the ban on imports of biotech planting seeds according to specifications outlined in GSO 2141:2011.
 However, no biotech planting seeds have been imported thus far into Saudi Arabia.
-Similar to the Saudi biotech regulations, the GSO 2141/2011 prohibits the importation of any genetically modified animals, birds, fish and their products.
-Below is a summary of the GSO biotech labeling requirements:
+Similar to the Saudi biotech regulations, GSO 2141:2011 prohibits the importation of any genetically modified animals, birds, fish and their products.

+Below is a summary of GSO biotech labeling requirements:

-ii.
-Positive labeling
+a.
+Positive Labeling